datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

-4. Create a Mapping to route to the `quote` service in Consul
+4. Create an AmbassadorMapping to route to the `quote` service in Consul

     ```yaml
     ---
-    apiVersion: getambassador.io/v2
+    apiVersion: x.getambassador.io/v3alpha1
-    kind: Mapping
+    kind: AmbassadorMapping
     metadata:
       name: quote-connect-mapping
     spec: